armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/common-objects/input.user.md

 ---
 title: "input.user"
 linkTitle: "input.user"
-description: "The `input.user` object is present in most packages."
+description: "The `input.user` object is present in most packages.
+This object provides information about the user performing the action.
+This can be used to restrict actions by role."
 ---

-This object provides information about the user performing the action.
-This can be used to restrict actions by role.

 The following function can be used in your policies to determine if a user has a particular role assigned to it: